Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 `grid-row-start` and `grid-row-end` makes elements span certain rows of the grid `grid-column-start` and `grid-column-end` makes elements span certain columns of the grid `grid-area` is a shorthand for grid-row-start, grid-column-start, grid-row-end, and grid-column-end, all in one line

+# More on Grids

+## Grid Template Areas

+`grid-template-area` use to name the section of the page along with property like `grid-row-start`, `grid-row-end`, `grid-column-start`,`grid-column-end`, and `grid-area`

+## Overlapping Elements

+## Justify Items

+There are two grid layout

+- Column(block) from top to bottom
+- Row(inline) from left to right

+When we use `justify-items` we can position stuff on the Row(inline) It’s accept these values

+- `start` — aligns grid items to the left side of the grid area
+- `end` — aligns grid items to the right side of the grid area
+- `center` — aligns grid items to the center of the grid area
+- `stretch` — stretches all items to fill the grid area